 Why AI-Generated Applications Deserve a Second Look

 AI tools now help candidates craft polished CVs and personalized cover letters with ease.
 But many hiring managers reject these out of hand.
-A 2023 survey by ResumeBuilder found that 80% of managers discard AI-assisted applications, even as companies say they're prioritizing AI skills.
+One recent survey found that 53% of managers dislike AI-assisted applications, even as companies say they're prioritizing AI skills.

 This contradiction risks excluding exactly the kind of digitally fluent candidates companies need.
 Concerns about bias, dishonesty, or lack of originality are valid—but it's worth noting that most employers already use AI to filter applicants.
 It's time to update our mindset: instead of viewing AI use in applications as a red flag, we should treat it as a signal of adaptability and tech-savviness.